fredpasqua/movie_api/README.md

   <body>

-    <H1>Documentation Page</H1>
+  Documentation Page
-    <h2>Project: myFlix Movie API</h2>
+  Project: myFlix Movie API
-    <p>This project focused on building a server-side component of a "movies" web application.
-The web application
-    will provide users with access to information about different movies, directors, and genres.
-Users will be able to sign up, update their personal information, and create a list of their favorite movies.</p>
+    This project focused on building a server-side component of a "movies" web application.
+The web application will provide users with access to information about different movies, directors, and genres.
+Users will be able to sign up, update their personal information, and create a list of their favorite movies.
     <h2>Technical Requirements of the Project</h2>
     <ul>
       <li>The API was built with Node.js and Express.</li>